bolee222/art-sonification-survey/content/docs/Ponify Demo/index.md

 ---

-This paper introduced a new paradigm of integrating posture recognition and analysis framework with artwork sonification methods, as a way of conveying dynamic perceptions accompanied with paintings through sounds.
-The below demonstrates the musical sounds that were automatically generated via Ponify, using a painting image as an input.
+The following showcases the musical sounds generated automatically by Ponify, using a painting image as input.
+Explore the audio files below to understand how the sound files capture the dynamic elements of the painting.

 ##### POSIFY DEMO